 Myth 2:The selection of candidates is considering the individual TEAS score only.

 Fact: Even though, there is no passing or failing score mentioned, the selection of the candidate is done by considering the individual and section-wise performance.

 It should be known that after the successful completion of the test, the candidate is given a comprehensive scorecard of his or her performance.
 This includes the Adjusted Individual Score, National mean, Program mean, Percentile rank - National and Percentile rank - Program.
 Thus, during the selection process, the overall scores would be considered.
 Hence, to pass in this test, one has to perform well in every section.

 Myth 3: You get only one chance for taking the TEAS test.

 Fact: You can re-take the TEAS test in case you have not achieved your desired score and re-apply to the schools of your choice as a fresh applicant.

-- It should be known that you are allowed to re-take the TEAS test in case you are not satisfied with your TEAS score.
-Since the score card you receive on passing the TEAS test is sent to the schools of your choice, you can opt to re-apply for the test.
-However, if you choose to re-take the test, you have to register with ATI for the TEAS test again and send a fresh application to the school.
+- It should be known that you are allowed to re-take the test in case you are not satisfied with your score.
+Since the score card you receive is sent to the schools of your choice, you can opt to re-apply for the test.
+However, if you choose to re-take the test, you have to register with ATI for the test again and send a fresh application to the school.

-This test is very competitive and hence, it is important for you to be well prepared for the final TEAS test.
+This test is very competitive and hence, it is important for you to be well prepared for the final test.
 Since schools set clear expectations in their guidelines, they expect potential candidates who perform exceptionally.
-Therefore, merely passing the TEAS test is not sufficient; you need to get a high score to secure your admission in the nursing program.
-Hence, with self-discipline and a rigorous study regime, you would have to work hardin order to achieve your target TEAS score.
+Therefore, merely passing is not sufficient; you need to get a high score to secure your admission in the nursing program.
+Hence, with self-discipline and a rigorous study regime, you would have to work hard in order to achieve your target score.